 (d) A school has both digital and analogue ammeters.
-Suggest one advantage of using a digital ammeter rather than an analogue ammeter. more accurate and easy to get readings.
-[1]
+Suggest one advantage of using a digital ammeter rather than an analogue ammeter.

 (e) Fig. 2.2 shows a simple circuit.

 A student connects three similar ammeters at X, at Y and at Z. The ammeters give slightly different readings.